Computer User Support Specialist

 Here are a few sample classes:

-Getting a Job as an IT help desk or IT specialist is possible after high school with experience and certification, such as Computer User Support Specialist from Elgin Community College, which maps to the CompTIA A+ requirements.
-Our partnerships with the local industry give you extensive hands-on experience in the classroom and through practical, on-the-job training as part of the vocational specialist program.
+Obtaining an IT help desk or IT specialist job after high school with relevant experience and certification is possible.
+The Computer User Support Specialist program at Elgin Community College aligns with CompTIA A+ requirements, making it a valuable credential.
+Our local industry partnerships provide extensive hands-on classroom experience and practical on-the-job training within the vocational specialist program.

 What is the pathway to a CIS degree?

 Learn what classes to take at ECC that seamlessly transfer to a Computer Science program at a 4-year institution.
-Speak to an advisor about your career plans, and they'll help you understand the best course of action.
+Speak to an advisor about your career plans; they'll help you understand the best course of action.

 Learn more about the Computer User Support Specialist department at ECC!